How to Compute a Moving Sum: Introduction to Vector Algorithms for Windowed Recurrences

 \begin{enumerate}

 \item By replacing the $+$ in {\tt compose} with another associative operation, we can compute sliding window $*$-products.
 (Though in this specific example we used an identity element $0$.)

 \item By varying the definition of {\tt compose} and {\tt shift} we can support other vectorization schemes.
-E.g., if we define {\tt compose}, {\tt shift} as follows.
+E.g., if we define {\tt compose}, {\tt shift} as follows

 then we obtain an algorithm for sliding window sums that uses slightly fewer operations and generalizes to semigroups rather than monoids (i.e., it does not require an identity element).
-Note that this version of {\tt compose} requires ${\tt{length(a)}} \geq {\tt{length(b)}}$, which works in the given example, but would not work if we passed {\tt flip=true} in the call to {\tt binary\_exponentiate}.
-To handle the more general case we would need to extend the definition of {\tt compose} to cover the case ${\tt{length(a)}} < {\tt{length(b)}}$, which is easily done as {\tt (b[1],...,b[N-M],a[1]+b[N-M+1],...,a[M]+b[N])}.
+Note that this version of {\tt compose} requires ${\tt{length(a)}} \geq {\tt{length(b)}}$, but this is never an obstacle as during the course of the computation {\tt compose} will only ever be passed arrays satisfying this condition; this is because the definition of the semidirect product applies the shift operator to the array in the pair on the right, and this holds true regardless of whether we set {\tt flip=true} or {\tt flip=false} in the call to {\tt binary\_exponentiate}.

 \item By varying the exponentiate procedure we can improve the complexity (and parallel depth) of the algorithm, as well as varying requirements and access patterns.
-Additional exponentiation procedures are described in Chapter~\ref{chapter:exponentiation-in-semigroups}
+Additional exponentiation procedures are described in Chapter~\ref{chapter:exponentiation-in-semigroups}.

 \end{enumerate}

 The use of the {\tt window\_apply} function is similar to {\tt window\_compose}, though a point of warning about the required properties is in order.
 When using {\tt window\_compose} to compute sliding window $*$-products directly, we will assume {\tt compose} is associative, as well as some properties of the shift operators.
 When using {\tt window\_apply} we do not make the same assumptions, and the call from {\tt window\_apply} to {\tt window\_compose} may pass a nonassociative operator.
 Also the input {\tt a} to {\tt window\_apply} is frequently of a different type to the input {\tt a} to {\tt window\_compose}.